Seddon, New Zealand

 Seddon is a small town in Marlborough, New Zealand.
 It is located 25 km south of Blenheim, close to the mouths of the Awatere and Blind Rivers and the Lake Grassmere salt works.

 Salt and lime are major local industries, and the Awatere Valley is an important part of the Marlborough wine region.

 The town was named for a former Prime Minister of New Zealand, Richard Seddon.

 Geography

 Earthquakes

 Seddon has been close to the epicentres of several significant earthquakes.

 On the morning of 16 October 1848, Marlborough was struck by a damaging earthquake later estimated to be between magnitude 7.4 and 7.7.
 The epicentre of this earthquake was 45 km southeast of Seddon.

-On 23 April 1966, a magnitude 5.8 earthquake with an epicenter in Cook Strait, 40 km east of Seddon was most strongly felt in the town, damaging the chimney on almost every house in town.
+On 23 April 1966, a magnitude 5.8 earthquake with an epicentre in Cook Strait, 40 km east of Seddon was most strongly felt in the town, damaging the chimney on almost every house in town.